-As outlined in the Conservation Easement, CPW will monitor the condition of the property at least annually to support the terms of the Conservation Easement, and may conduct additional monitoring on special request.
-Access to the property for monitoring purposes will be with the permission of the landowner, consistent with Section \\\\ of the Conservation Easement.
-Such monitoring shall not unreasonably interfere with \\\\\ Ranch use, management, and quiet enjoyment of the Property.
+As outlined in the Conservation Easement, CPW will monitor the condition of the propertyas needed to support the terms of the Management Plan, and may conduct additional monitoring on special request.
+Access to the property for monitoring purposes will be with the permission of the landowner, consistent with Section of the Conservation Easement.
+Such monitoring shall not unreasonably interfere with Ranch use, management, and quiet enjoyment of the Property.
 If monitoring indicates a possible compromise of conservation values, CPW will discuss the situation with the landowner and recommend appropriate management practices to address the problem.
+While CPW cannot require improvement of the CE property's conservation values, we can require that they be maintained.